jcostom/guides/librenms-homelab/README.md

 ## Install nginx

 First, create the container, then stop the container so we can complete our configuration.
+PUID and PGID are the uid and gid values you want the processes to run as.
+For me, this was my normal user, though you're free to use whatever makes sense for your deployment.

 ```
 $ docker run -d \
     --name=nginx \
-    --restart=always \
+    --restart=unless-stopped \
     -v /var/docks/nginx:/config \
     -e PGID=1000 -e PUID=1000 \
     -p 80:80 -p 443:443 \